mujibulhaquetanim/Backend-Journey/README.md

 ## Payment Gateways

-Integrating payment systems (such as Stripe, PayPal) with secure and compliant practices.
+Integrating payment systems (such as Stripe, PayPal, local payment system) with secure and compliant practices.

 ## Projects